 Secondly, investments made through a 401(k) often carry risk.
 As mentioned above, you will select from an array of investment choices with varying levels of risk, and with many of these, it is possible (albeit unlikely) that you may lose money over time.
 Keep that in mind when deciding how to allocate your retirement savings.
 It's important to also steer clear of 401(k) plans that charge high fees if you want to keep more of your money working for you.

 In all, however, the 401(k) is a great option for you retirement savings.
 Given the tax advantages, the ease of use and the possibility of those additional matching funds, if your employer does offer a 401(k), you should definitely consider taking advantage of it.
 Try putting your specific numbers into a 401(k) calculator to see how it could work for you.

-SmartAsset’s interactive map highlights the counties across the country with the best 401(k) benefit plans.
-Zoom between states and the national map to see data points for each region, or look specifically at one of three factors driving our analysis: unemployment rate, percentage of residents contributing to retirement accounts, cost of living and percentage of the population with health insurance.
+SmartAsset’s interactive map highlights the counties across the country that are best for employee benefits.
+Zoom between states and the national map to see data points for each region, or look specifically at one of four factors driving our analysis: unemployment rate, percentage of residents contributing to retirement accounts, cost of living and percentage of the population with health insurance.

 Finally, we calculated a weighted average of the indices for unemployment, percentage of residents contributing to employer retirement accounts, cost of living and percentage of the population with employer-sponsored health insurance.
-We indexed the final number so higher values reflect the best 401(k) benefit plans.
+We indexed the final number so higher values reflect the best places for utilizing employee benefits.